Bouygues: Head office

 The Bouygues head office is located at 32 Avenue Hoche in the 8th arrondissement of Paris.
 The American architect Kevin Roche worked on this building, as well as the previous head office location, the Challenger complex in Saint-Quentin-en-Yvelines.
 This complex, situated in a 30 ha tract in Guyancourt, is now occupied by Bouygues Construction, one of the group's subsidiaries.

 Group and values

 Social and environmental commitment

 Since 2006, Bouygues has participated in the United Nations Global Compact.
 The group sponsors The Shift Project think tank, with several other companies such as EDF, BNP Paribas or Saint-Gobain, which promotes sustainable economic development.

-Patronage

-Bouygues focuses its patronage on education, social issues and medical research.
-Each subsidiary supports its own foundation: